 Half the fun of eating homemade chili is all of the toppings and side dishes that go with it!
 Topping chili with a dollop of sour cream, some shredded cheddar cheese, and a sprinkle of scallions is classic.
 Oh, and don't forget a warm, buttery piece of cornbread on the side.

-Here are a few suggestions for what to serve with this Dutch oven chili.
+Here are a few suggestions for what to serve with this Dutch oven chili with beans:

 - Cheddar Cheese

 - Sour Cream or Greek Yogurt

 - Cilantro Garlic Sauce

 - Roasted Corn

 - Tortilla Strips

 - Lime Wedges